-Not all three components need to be present in all projects.
+So, think big, start small, and scale fast.
+But not all three components need to be present in all projects.
 At times, what matters is to start small and scale fast—with not big thinking required.
 At other times, it might be the scaling that doesn’t need to go quickly.

 Be it as it may, the point remains: facing a seemingly insurmountable problem, you may be well inspired to look for quick wins and build on those.

 Chevallier, A. (2016).
 Strategic Thinking in Complex Problem Solving.
 Oxford, UK, Oxford University Press